9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Building the Intake**

 The basic idea of this intake is to use flex wheels on a slightly angled ramp to bring the discs up to the launcher.
 Today in class, Tyler begun building the frame that the intake will be mounted on, this was done using 2 pieces of 25-long two wide aluminum angle and 1 piece of 20-long two wide steel c-channel across the top and 1 piece of 25-long two wide aluminum c-channel diagonal, to mount this frame to the base, Tyler used some interesting stand-off placement to acheieve the desired angle of the intake, although a file was needed to enlarge the hole so that the stand-off could better fit.
-The frame of the intake was all we were able to build but the objective next time will be to get the polycarb cut to fit our intake to use it as the ramp and then beginning to build the actual part to intake the discs with flex wheels.
+The frame of the intake was all we were able to build but the objective next time will be to get the polycarb cut to fit our intake to use it as the ramp and then beginning to build the actual part to intake the discs with flex wheels. ,,,,,,,,(What is the angel and what is the point of that specific angel compared to posibly using other angles) (Rhett said that the angle that we have is an angle that we are going to use to help test our intake and that we will test other angles in the future to help improve our robot)

 ##### **Images of the Intake**